aigerabae/repeats_benchmarking/running_RE.md

 3) understand software to calculate efficiency (if it's necesary)
 4) choose software to do assembly to compare to RN software
 5) calculate coverage and accuracy

+Notes:
+- has a lot of dependencies, so best run with Singularity container.
+Makes installation process harder